 But these days, we rarely hear about mortification even in the Church.
-For sure, most catholic millennial haven’t encountered the terminology, thus the same may sound “alien” to them.
+For sure, most catholic millennials haven’t encountered the terminology, thus the same may probably sound “alien” to them.
 Personally, I have neither observed nor heard and attended any discussions on this matter for many years already.
 While “mortification” may not be “popular” or a “trending” topic among lay people especially the younger generation, this discipline however may still be practiced in the cloisters of priests and nuns.
-Hopefully, the Church will not completely forget the essence of the practice of voluntary mortification, but instead revive the said christian discipline even just the smaller ones (offering of penances) and to stress its importance in the spiritual lives of everyone, not only the clergy but the parishioners as well, especially during this pandemic.
+Hopefully, the Church will not completely forget the essence of the practice of voluntary mortification, but instead revive the said Christian discipline even just the smaller ones (offering of penances) and to stress its importance in the spiritual lives of everyone, not only the clergy but the parishioners as well, especially during this pandemic.

 So, why the subject matter?
 Honestly, it just crossed my mind.
 Maybe, it was the gift of the Holy Spirit.
 While composing my thoughts, I remember this passage about the cost of discipleship which says about picking up crosses: “Whoever does not carry his own cross and come after me cannot be my disciple” and “In the same way, anyone of you who does not renounce all his possessions cannot be my disciple.”
 This is what Jesus taught us which is somewhat related to the subject at hand – mortification- giving up or sacrificing something in order to follow Him, regardless how trivial it is.